Call sign: Maritime

 Merchant and naval vessels are assigned call signs by their national licensing authorities.
-In the case of states such as Liberia or Panama, which are flags of convenience for ship registration, call signs for larger vessels consist of the national prefix plus three letters (for example, 3LXY, and sometimes followed by a number, i.e. 3LXY2).
+In the case of states such as Liberia or Panama, which are flags of convenience for ship registration, call signs for larger vessels consist of the national prefix plus three letters (for example, 3LXY, and sometimes followed by a number, e.g. 3LXY2).
 United States merchant vessels are given call signs beginning with the letters "W" or "K" while US naval ships are assigned call signs beginning with "N".
 Originally, both ships and broadcast stations were assigned call signs in this series consisting of three or four letters.
-Ships equipped with Morse code radiotelegraphy, or life boat radio sets, Aviation ground stations, broadcast stations were given four letter call signs.
-Maritime coast stations on high frequency (both radiotelegraphy and radiotelephony) were assigned three letter call signs.
+Ships equipped with Morse code radiotelegraphy, or life boat radio sets, aviation ground stations, broadcast stations were given four-letter call signs.
+Maritime coast stations on high frequency (both radiotelegraphy and radiotelephony) were assigned three-letter call signs.
 As demand for both marine radio and broadcast call signs grew, gradually American-flagged vessels with radiotelephony only were given longer call signs with mixed letters and numbers.

 Leisure craft with VHF radios may not be assigned call signs, in which case the name of the vessel is used instead.
 Ships in the US still wishing to have a radio license are under FCC class SA: "Ship recreational or voluntarily equipped."
-Those calls follow the land mobile format of the initial letter K or W followed by 1 or 2 letters followed by 3 or 4 numbers (such as KX0983 or WXX0029).
+Those calls follow the land mobile format of the initial letter K or W followed by one or two letters followed by three or four numbers (such as KX0983 or WXX0029).
 U.S. Coast Guard small boats have a number that is shown on both bows (i.e. port and starboard) in which the first two digits indicate the nominal length of the boat in feet.
 For example, Coast Guard 47021 refers to the 21st in the series of 47-foot motor lifeboats.
 The call sign might be abbreviated to the final two or three numbers during operations, for example: Coast Guard zero two one.